YODER NEWSLETTER

 Already in the fourth and fifth centuries, the Joders are known to have settled on the right shore of the Emme River on what is still known today as "Joder Hubel" or "Joder Hill" (elevation 9,870 feet).
 This hill was developed into a walled stronghold to protect Joder clans throughout the years.

 On a 1384 tax register for the small village of Huttwil, Ulli Joder and his son, Heini Joder, are recorded as the highest taxed families.
-According to various German knights' records, Elsi Zaugg, daughter of Blacksmith Peter Zaugg of Sumiswald, gave a large tract from her estate to the German knights.
+According to various Gaman knights' records, Elsi Zaugg, daughter of Blacksmith Peter Zaugg of Sumiswald, gave a large tract from her estate to the Gaman knights.
 Because of an unusually hard plague that probably caused the death of several of Ulli's and Elsi's children, tradition states that this gift of land may have been a token of gratitude for sparing one of her children.

 Ulli's and Elsi's only known son, Heini Joder, moved Wabout 1385 to Steffisburg, Switzerland, in the southern part of the Emmental.
 The Joders lived here for approximately eleven generations before the Joders who joined the Wiedertaufer, or Anabaptist, movement were forced to leave their homeland in search of religious freedom.